bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 For installation, refer to  [INSTALLATION.md](../docs/INSTALLATION.md)

-The configuration file exported by the conda environment used by the author can be found in ``config/env.yml``.
+We also provide the configuration file exported by the conda environment in ``config/env.yml``.